drc-cs/SUMMER25-CS326/lectures/L7/slides.md

 ## Bag of Words (BoW)

 BoW represents text by counting the occurrences of each word, ignoring grammar and order.
-It's simple but lacks context and semantic understanding.
+It's easy to use but lacks context and semantic understanding.

 <img src="https://storage.googleapis.com/slide_assets/bow.png" width="100%" style="margin: 0; padding: 0; display: block; border-radius: 10px;">